Dark-eyed Junco

 Creating a welcoming habitat for Dark-eyed Juncos in Colorado is straightforward once you understand what they need.
 Here are the most effective steps our experts recommend:

-• Offer black-oil sunflower seed in a tube or hopper feeder — this is the single most effective food for attracting seed-eating species at Colorado elevations.
+• Offer black-oil sunflower seed in a tube or hopper feeder — this is the single most effective food for attracting seed-eating species.

 • Keep feeders within 3 feet or beyond 30 feet of windows to minimize window strike risk — the most common cause of feeder-bird fatalities.